razatufail/git-demo/README.md

 # git-demo
-This is starting and exploring the git and github
+This is starting and exploring the git and github. some changes in this file